Charlie-Root/BoredApp/README.md

 * Install the dependencies by running `pip install -r requirements.txt` in the terminal or command prompt on your system.

-* Run the 'models.py' file to create your database and it's tables.
+* Run the 'models.py' file once to create your database and it's tables.

 * set up your environmental variables in a '.env' file in the root.
 With variables for USER = "[your MYSQL user]", DATABASEPASSWORD = "[your MYSQL password]" ,HOST = "[your MYSQL host]" and SECRET_KEY = "[your secret key]"